wbcmedia/wbcmedia.github.io/draft.md

 # 2 - FOC Gideon and Candice

+- The radio is held out from side-curtain

 - Live Aid intro is heard on the radio
+- Gideon appears through curtain as lights go up
-- Gideon appears, with a massive mobile phone
+- He's holding a massive mobile phone

+**_Gideon_** : I hate Status Quo...

 - He looks annoyed at the radio tries to retune it

-**_Gideon_** : I hate Status Quo...

 **_Gideon_** : Oh, not this one, I'm sick of hearing this...

 - He switches the radio off
+- Chas pulls radio back in

 **_Gideon_** : Why has everything got to be about charity these days... makes me sick